pavelFaraday/Wordpress-Backend-Cheatsheet/Theme Development/7-custom_post_types.md

 - Products: Creating an e-commerce catalog.
 - Events: Managing an event calendar.

-Using Custom Post Types allows you to make WordPress even more flexible, adapting it perfectly to different types of content for custom websites.
+**Using Custom Post Types allows you to make WordPress even more flexible, adapting it perfectly to different types of content for custom websites.**

----